• Articles

 What is Cargo Damage

-Cargo Freight makes up about 80 % of supply chain logistics, forming the backbone of international trade.
-Getting your goods to the desired country in one piece is important to sustaining a good reputation and on-time delivery to end-users.
-After navigating customs clearance and choosing an Importer of Record, receiving damaged shipments is the last thing any importer wants to encounter, especially when shipping expensive tech goods.
+Cargo Freight makes up about 80% of supply chain logistics and forms the backbone of international trade.
+Getting your goods to the desired country in one piece is essential to sustaining a good reputation and on-time delivery to end-users.
+With the aid of an Importer of Record, navigating complex customs clearance and damaged shipments becomes a thing of the past, as the IOR will ensure your high-value tech goods arrive safe, sound, and damage-free every time.

 Physical Damage